 - promote safe, high quality management and use of blood products, blood related products and blood related services in Australia.

-- monitor the demand for blood and blood products;
+- monitor the demand for blood and blood products

-- undertake or facilitate national information management, benchmarking and cost and performance evaluation for the national blood supply
+- undertake or facilitate national information management, benchmarking and cost and performance evaluation for the national blood supply.

 At times the NBA needs to collect and use personal information to undertake our functions and activities.
-For example, we may need to collect personal information so we can use it to create demand models in order to estimate demand for particular products over time.
+For example, we may need to use information so we can create demand models in order to estimate demand for particular products over time.
 Such estimates are critical for contract negotiations with product suppliers and for Government budget planning purposes.
 We will only collect your personal information where it is reasonably necessary for, or directly related to, one or more of our functions or activities (‘purpose test’).
-Where sensitive personal information is concerned we will only collect that information where you consent to that collection and the purpose test is satisfied or where a legal exception under the Privacy Act 1988 arises.
+Where sensitive personal information is concerned we will only collect that information where you consent to that collection and the purpose test is satisfied or where a legal exception under the Privacy Act arises.

 If we collect personal information for a specific purpose then we will only use it for that purpose.
 The exception to this is where you consent or you would reasonably expect us to use the information for that purpose and it relates to the primary purpose of collection.
 For example, if you order a publication from us then we may contact you if our contact details change so you can re-order that publication in the future.